enthought/comtypes/docs/source/index.rst

    >>>

-Note that event handler methods support the same calling convention as COM method implementations in comtypes.
+Note that event handler methods support the same calling convention as COM method implementations in |comtypes|.
 So the remarks about implementing_COM_methods_ should be observed.

 Typelibraries